 Real Estate Agent Training: Skills, Steps, and Career Path

-What is real estate training?
+What does real estate training cover?

 How do agents get licensed and trained?